Introduction and model history

 Charging speeds are up to 150kW in the bigger battery model, which will add 259 miles in just 30 minutes - it's interesting that Nissan is talking miles added when you charge rather than just focusing on percentages - I think it makes a lot more sense!
 That's why we often try to talk about how long it takes to add 100 miles of range, as well as the usual 10-80% rapid charging time.
 The smaller battery car has a peak rapid charging speed of 105kW, which is still pretty competitive with most rivals and should gain you that 100 mile top-up in roughly 25 minutes.

 Our only minor irritation with the Nissan charging is that the CCS and Type 2 sockets (which are the European standard and will be compatible with all home chargers and the vast majority of public chargers) are in the front wing of the car.
 Nissan says that this is because it’s customers prefer to drive into charging bays nose-first.
-I really prefer reverse parking, and generally find charging ports at the rear of the car to be more practical, but it’s something of a matter of taste.
+I really prefer reverse parking, and generally find charging ports at the rear of the car to be more practical, but it’s a matter of taste and you may feel differently!

 Practicality and boot space

-The back seats are comfortable and spacious, with enough room for a chunky rear-facing car seat or taller adults.
-There's also a centre armrest and a couple of USB-C charging ports, and there's enough head- and legroom for a taller adult to sit comfortably - even if you’ve gone for one of the higher-spec cars that gets a fixed panoramic roof.
+The back seats are comfortable and spacious enough for a chunky rear-facing car seat or taller adults, but I have to say that there's quite a bit more head- and legroom in a Skoda Elroq or MGS5 EV.
+There's also a centre armrest and a couple of USB-C charging ports in the Leaf, and there's enough head- and legroom for a taller adult to sit comfortably - even if you’ve gone for one of the higher-spec cars that gets a fixed panoramic roof.
 Nissan has gone for adjustable opacity, so you flick a switch and shade whichever part of the roof you want shaded - which also saves 30mm of headroom over having a scrolling shade.

 Interior, design and technology